NEW: Officer put on desk duty accused in two earlier lawsuits of using excessive force

 “I don’t believe that race was a factor,” Bratton said.
 “This rush to put a race tag on it, I’m sorry, that’s not involved in this at all.”

-An undercover officer involved in the incident outside the Grand Hyatt Hotel has been placed on desk duty, Bratton has said.
+The undercover officer who tackled Blake has been placed on desk duty, police said.

-In a statement, Patrick Lynch, president of the police union, said, "We agree with the police commissioner that the first story is never the whole story and believe that placing this officer on modified duty is premature and unwarranted.
-No police officer should ever face punitive action before a complete review of the facts."
+Lynch said placing this officer on modified duty was “premature and unwarranted.
+No police officer should ever face punitive action before a complete review of the facts.”

 The officer, James Frascatore, who is white, is a defendant in two federal lawsuits filed earlier that allege excessive force in separate incidents.